adamhinton/CMDBuddy/README.md

 - This saves their preference to their account, or to localStorage if they're not logged in
 - CMDBuddy remembers their preference when they visit the page in the future

-#### User Authentication
+#### User Authentication (/login)

 - Combined login/registration page.
 - Profile management page for updating settings or details.
-- Guest user functionality with certain limitations.
+- User can delete or change their account, login or register.
+- Authentication/authorization handled by AWS's Cognito

 #### Data Interaction